pwsafe/pwsafe/README.CMAKE.md

-4. XML support: For the MFC build, you can choose either: (a) XML_MSXML, which will use Microsoft's implementation for XML validation, (b) XML_XERCESC, which uses the XercesC library, or (c) neither, in which case the compiled program will not be able to import XML data.
+4. XML support: For the MFC build, you can choose either: (a) XML_MSXML, which will use Microsoft's implementation for XML validation, (b) XML_XERCESC, which uses the XercesC library, or (c) neither, in which case the PUGI XML library is used to import XML data.

 The wx build doesn't support XML_MSXML.